williamsharkey/iknowpi/README.md

 # Deployment
-Deployment is easy, just use commit your changes to the main branch and it is deployed.
+Deployment is easy, just commit your changes to the main branch.
+It will be automatically deployed to iknowpi.com.

-(DeployBot is set up to automatically deploy to IKNOWPI.com)

 Don't worry about breaking things.
-We can fix it or roll back.
-It is ok if you commit code that has bugs in it and it breaks the live site.
-Right now it is just about fun and building stuff.
+We can always roll it back.
+It is fine if iknowpi.com is broken.

+Right now it is just about having fun and building stuff.

 Here is the current build status:

 [![Deployment status from DeployBot](https://imgegg.deploybot.com/badge/23779030001725/74039.svg)](http://deploybot.com)

 # (Your Idea here)

-If you have an idea, just do it and commit the change.
+If you have an idea, feel free to implement it and commit the change.

 If you want to do it later, have someone else do it, discuss it, etc, just create an issue.